Holding up the Sky was curated and advised by:

 Courtesy of Joseph Hall and Bates College

-Wabanaki is the first language of Maine.
+Wabanaki languages are the first language of Maine.
 The original words of this land—Casco, Katahdin, Kennebec, Androscoggin, Pemaquid, moose—surround us.

-Wabanaki is part of the Algonkian language group, and each tribe has a distinct language that expresses worldview.
+Abenaki, Micmac, Maliseet/Passamaquoddy, and Penobscot languages are part of the Algonkian language group, and each Tribe has a distinct language that expresses worldview.
 The names they use to describe themselves are evocative of their place in Maine:

 Mi’gmaw (Micmac) – my kin-friends